 Habits are a powerful force, which is often underestimated.
 Their power of inertia can be crippling.
 It requires a huge and sustained effort to overcome a habit.

 In the final analysis, as Marilyn Ferguson observed, “Each of us is hiding a door of change that can only be opened from the inside.
 No argument or emotional appeal can open this door from the outside”.

 To reach maturity, the individual must transition from a state of dependency to one of greater independence (personal) and interdependence (relationships).

-Someone who is independent is characterised by his or her habits, and by other people’s opinions and behaviours.
+Someone who is independent is characterized by his or her habits, and by other people’s opinions and behaviors.
 They base their emotional lives on the weaknesses of the people around them.
 Being a truly independent character makes us responsible and leads us to be more proactive rather than reactive.